edwinbalani/dotfiles/README.md

 computer or account).

-The installation script is tried and tested heavily on 'full-fat' desktop and server installations of Ubuntu 16.04 -- other Linux distros less so.
+The installation script is tried and tested heavily on 'full-fat' desktop and server installations of Debian (or Raspbian) stretch and buster and Ubuntu 16.04 and 18.04 -- other Linux distros less so.
 I don't expect it to work on BSD/macOS systems, but you may get lucky.

 If you run into a bug with the script on your setup, and have fixed it, submit a pull request so I can merge the changes back in!